Brown-University-Library/ssg_assemble_script_project/README.md

-# Fashioning Insurrection Build Script
+# Static-Site Generator (SSG) Assemble Script

-This script automates -- for Library staff -- a build of the Fashioning Insurrection static website.
-It handles updating the build repository and syncing assets from a remote server to the local build directory.
+This script automates -- for Library staff -- a build of the specified static website.
+It's designed for a specific purpose: to _assemble_ a static-site directory from two sources:

+- a github repository containing everything but the image and font assets

+- the remote image and font directories

+The script updates the local SSG repository directory, then rsyncs assets from a remote server to the local SSG directory.

 The purpose of building this way is to be able to have the core of the static-site take advantage of github's versioning, without the churn and unnecessary bloat of including changing binary images.